Lemoncode/grunt-by-sample/README.md

 - **02 Production**: Concatenating all js files + uglify and updating HTML in dist folder to point to the new js bundle file.

+# About Lemoncode
+We are a team of long-term experienced freelance developers, established as a group in 2010.
+We specialize in Front End technologies and .NET.
+[Click here](http://lemoncode.net/services/en/#en-home) to get more info about us.